 By comparison to a shepherd we understand that Jesus the good shepherd:

-Cares for – 1 Pet 5:7 – “casting all your care upon him for he careth for you” – we need him to care for us – sometimes there is no man to care for your soul, Ps 142:4.
+Cares for – 1 Pet 5:7 – “casting all your care upon him for he careth for you.”
+We need Jesus to care for us.
+Sometimes there is no man to care for your soul, Ps 142:4.

-Protects – like David protected his sheep [from a lion and a bear] – we have enemies, not the least of whom is the devil, 1 Pet 5:8 – and then there are the wolves, Matt 10:16 – and there are the deceivers who are in it for their own gain, Matt 7:15.
+Protects – Jesus protects us like David protected his sheep from a lion and a bear.
+We have enemies, not the least of whom is the devil, 1 Pet 5:8.
+And then there are the wolves, Matt 10:16.
+And there are the deceivers who are in it for their own gain, Matt 7:15.

 Rests – Matt 11:28-30 – oddly we get our rest while taking his yoke.

-Heals – healing is different today than in the gospels because the emphasis is not on Israel right now – but we still look to him to give us health – like a good shepherd sometimes he has to shear us or even hurt us for our own good – then he heals – don’t get bitter in this process.
+Heals – healing is different today than in the gospels because the emphasis is not on Israel right now.
+But we still look to Jesus to give us health.
+Like a good shepherd, sometimes he has to shear us or even hurt us for our own good.
+Then he heals.
+Don’t get bitter in this process.

-Knows – Jn 10:27-30 – if you’re his sheep do you follow him – 2 Tim 2:19 describes this seal, “The Lord knoweth them that are his” – does he know you as one of his sheep?
+Knows – Jn 10:27-30 – if you’re Jesus’ sheep do you follow him?
+2 Tim 2:19 describes this seal, “The Lord knoweth them that are his.”
+Does Jesus know you as one of his sheep?
 If not then you need to trust him today.